PMBio/deeprvat/docs/annotations.md

 (geneid)=
 ## Gene id file
-as mentioned in the [requirements](#requirements) section, the pipeline expects a parquet file contiaining all genes that deeprvat should consider, together with a unique integer id for each gene.
+As mentioned in the [requirements](#requirements) section, the pipeline expects a parquet file containing all genes that deeprvat should consider, together with a unique integer id for each gene.
 This file can be created automatically using a GTF file as input.
 The output is then a parquet file in the expected format containing all protein coding genes of the provided GTF file.
 To automatically create the gene id file, make sure the annotation environment (mentioned [here](#running) ) is active and run
 ```